Accepting new clients now! Contact us to set up a free consultation.

 WHAT IS APHASIA?

-Are you having difficulty speaking, listening, writing or reading after a stroke or brain injury?
-You might have aphasia.
+Having trouble speaking, listening, writing, or reading after a stroke or brain injury?
+You might be dealing with aphasia.

 -